 As part of a statewide research study, the University of Arizona is analyzing the blood samples of hundreds of thousands of Arizonans to determine who has developed antibodies against the virus that causes COVID-19.
-The State of Arizona is providing $3.5 million for the testing, which is available at more than two dozen locations across the state.
+The State of Arizona is providing $3.5 million for the testing, which is available at multiple locations across the state.
 The specific testing site for each participant will be selected during the registration process.

 The following frequently asked questions provide additional information about the antibody testing program.

 The tests, which are funded by the State of Arizona, are available for anyone in Arizona age 18 and older.
 Participants will need to show proof of age and photo ID upon check-in at the testing site.
 Participants also are allowed to re-enroll if they already have been tested and have had a subsequent positive COVID-19 test, past COVID-like symptoms or suspect that they have been exposed to COVID-19 in the past.

 Participants will not be able to register for an antibody test unless it has been at least two weeks since receiving the second part/dose of the COVID-19 vaccine.

 An antibody is a protein made by immune cells that attaches to viruses, bacteria and fungi.
 There are four broad types of antibodies: IgM, IgG, IgA and IgE.
 The University of Arizona test measures total antibodies and does not distinguish between these four antibody types.

 These types of blood tests detect whether your immune system has made proteins called antibodies.
 This test is for antibodies that attach to the coronavirus that causes COVID-19.

 There are three types of tests that are being deployed during the pandemic – two that diagnose whether an individual is currently infected with the COVID-19 virus, and one that determines whether an individual has developed an immune response against the COVID-19 virus.